lok23/StepCounter-RPG/README.md

 2) Open this repository in Android Studio.
 3) Make sure you have an Android Studio emulator with API 26-29 up and running.
 4) Click the green "play" button to run this app on your emulator.

+## Credits
+Thanks to my partner YiChang Liu for being awesome!